prohaska7/aws-s3-tools/README.markdown

 ### List the S3 buckets
     $ s3ls
+    OR
+    $ aws s4 ls

 ### Make an S3 bucket
     $ s3mb s3://BUCKET
+    OR
     $ aws s3 mb s3://BUCKET

 ### List the keys in an S3 bucket
     $ s3ls -l s3://BUCKET
+    OR
+    $ aws s3 ls --recursive s3://BUCKET

 Includes the creation date and time of the object, the object size, the MD5 checksum on the data, and the key name.